Paul Eibeler

+Paul Eibeler is an American business executive in the interactive gaming industry.
+Eibeler was best known for his positions as EVP at Acclaim Entertainment, member of the launch team for Microsoft's Xbox, CEO/President at Take-Two Interactive, and Chairman of Cokem Interactive.

 Early life

-Eibler was born on July 26, 1955 in Hicksville, New York.
-He attended Holy Trinity High School where he excelled in basketball and this enabled him to earn an athletic scholarship to Loyola College of Maryland.
-He was awarded the ECAC Merit Medal in his senior year and graduated in 1978 with a Bachelor of Arts degree..
+Eibler was born on July 26, 1955, in Hicksville, Long Island.
+He attended Holy Trinity High School where he excelled in basketball and chose to attend Loyola University Maryland on an athletic scholarship.
+He was awarded the ECAC Merit Medal in his senior year and graduated in 1978 with a Bachelor of Arts degree.
+Eibeler began his business career in marketing and sales positions at Black & Decker.
+He held marketing and sales positions at American Brands, Imagic, and Acclaim..

 Take-Two Interactive

 In July 2000, Eibeler joined Take-Two Interactive as president and director.
-In April 2003, he left Take-Two after a medical leave, and returned as president and director in April 2004, replacing Ryan Brant who was being investigated for accounting irregularity.
+In April 2003, he left Take-Two after a medical leave, and returned as president and director in April 2004, replacing Ryan Brant who was subject of an SEC investigation.
 In February 2005, Eibeler replaced Richard Roedel as CEO.
 In March 2007, Eibeler resigned as CEO after a proxy battle.

 Most notable events during Eibler's management: